Policy and Strategic Influencing in Scotland

 Triangle of Care: supporting carers of people experiencing mental health problems in Scotland

 Triangle of Care is an alliance between service user, mental health staff and unpaid carers in an attempt to ensure clear and consistent communication and information is provided across all mental health services.

 The Triangle of Care resource is based on six self-assessments for services to complete and produce action plans against.
-This ensures that carers (of all ages) are identified and supported; staff are ‘carer aware’ in engaging and working with carers in partnership; protocols for sharing information and dealing with confidentiality are in place; a staff lead is responsible for ensuring carers are communicated with; carers receive information at relevant points in a patient’s journey towards recovery; and that mental health staff are aware of carer services within the community and online so they can signpost and/or refer a carer to an appropriate place of help/advice/support.
+This ensures that unpaid carers (of all ages) are identified and supported; staff are ‘unpaid carer aware’ in engaging and working with unpaid carers in partnership; protocols for sharing information and dealing with confidentiality are in place; a staff lead is responsible for ensuring unpaid carers are communicated with; unpaid carers receive information at relevant points in a patient’s journey towards recovery; and that mental health staff are aware of carer support services within the community and online so they can signpost and/or refer an unpaid carer to an appropriate place of help/advice/support.